Description

 'The downside volatility is similar to the volatility, or standard deviation, but only takes losing/negative periods into account.'

-• Looking at the downside risk of 17.9% in the last 5 years of SPDR Select Sector Fund - Real Estate, we see it is relatively greater, thus worse in comparison to the benchmark SPY (15%)
+• Looking at the downside deviation of 18.1% in the last 5 years of SPDR Select Sector Fund - Real Estate, we see it is relatively larger, thus worse in comparison to the benchmark SPY (15%)

-• Looking at downside volatility in of 14.7% in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (12.1%).
+• Looking at downside deviation in of 14.7% in the period of the last 3 years, we see it is relatively larger, thus worse in comparison to SPY (12%).

 Sharpe:

-• The Sharpe Ratio over 5 years of SPDR Select Sector Fund - Real Estate is 0.04, which is lower, thus worse compared to the benchmark SPY (0.51) in the same period.
+• Looking at the Sharpe Ratio of 0.06 in the last 5 years of SPDR Select Sector Fund - Real Estate, we see it is relatively lower, thus worse in comparison to the benchmark SPY (0.56)

 Sortino: